Atom Learning logo

 Reading comprehension

-For reading comprehension, children will need to read a short passage of text.
-The questions will assess how well they understand what they have read, and their ability to analyse and interpret the text.
-The text could be a piece of fiction or non-fiction.
+The questions will assess how well children understand a short passage of text, and their ability to analyse and interpret the text.
+This could be fiction or non-fiction.

 Take a look at an example comprehension question.